Your garden is an Ecosystem

 One of the best ways to create healthy soil is to leave those autumn leaves in your garden.
 Spread them through your garden beds and let nature do its thing, breaking down those leaves, adding organic matter to your soil, and making your plants happy.
 Plus, you’re keeping more waste out of landfills!

-We all realize that fresh, clean water need to be protected and the use of it should be limited, so the unnecessary use of it in a water thirsty garden is not a sustainable practice.
+We all realize that fresh, clean water needs to be protected and its use should be limited, so the unnecessary use of it in a water-thirsty garden is not a sustainable practice.

 Also remember that when you choose indigenous plants for the right conditions in your wildlife garden, and put them in the right place for their needs, it is very unlikely that you will need to provide supplemental watering once it’s established.